Christmas Getaways in Ontario: Windsor Essex County

 Epic Wine Weekend

 Speaking of Epic Wineries….The code for the Windsor Essex Pelee Island wine region is ‘Epic Wine Region’ and is one of the best things to do in Windsor Canada.
 On one special weekend during the season, 12 of the wineries host the ‘Epic Holiday Weekend Open House’.
 During the Epic Holiday Weekend Open House, the wineries trade one food and wine pairing in exchange for one can of non-perishable foods to be donated to those less fortunate.
 This is their way of giving back to the community while providing visitors with a great experience.
-Some of the wineries involved include the famous Pelee Island Winery, Coopers Hawk Vineyards, and Aleksanders Winery.
+Some of the wineries involved include the famous Pelee Island Winery, Coopers Hawk Vineyards, and Aleksanders Winery, you can even check into Precondo on your epic wine vacation.
 A fun way to ring in the holidays while supporting a charitable foundation.

 Wreath Making Class at John R. Park

 When considering places to spend Christmas in Ontario, this was a highlight for me!
 The historical homestead of John R. Park, a restored turn of the century home and farm, offers a wreath making class.
 Guests create wreathes from natural materials guided by veteran crafters.
 For $35, anyone can book a wreath making class where they are provided with coffee, hot chocolate, and all of the materials needed to make a Christmas wreath.
 The camaraderie among wreath makers was wonderful as everyone chatted amongst themselves.
 We had corn husks and berries and all kinds of materials to make our wreathes, supplemented of course with some delicious hearth made cookies.
 Check out my wreath.